Coarsened Bayesian VARs -- Correcting BVARs for Incorrect Specification: Introduction

+What sets us apart from the literature on power posteriors is that these papers consider univariate regression models whereas our goal is to develop robust multivariate time series models.
+Using a single coarsening parameter for the full system induces the same degree of misspecification for all endogenous variables.
+We avoid this issue by introducing a separate coarsening parameter per equation.
+This implies that different equations can feature different amounts of misspecification.
+However, the introduction of separate coarsening parameters breaks up the convenient conjugacy of the multivariate Gaussian likelihood with the Normal-inverse Wishart prior commonly used in BVARs.
+As a solution, we use the asymmetric conjugate prior proposed in \cite{chan2022asymmetric} which gives more flexibility with respect to the prior and likelihood specification.

+However, this raises a serious issue.
+As noted in \cite{miller2018robust}, setting the learning rate appropriately is challenging.
+This issue is exacerbated in our framework since we have to decide on various learning rates, calling for a solution that requires little input from the researcher.
+We achieve this using the SafeBayes algorithm \citep{gruenwald_van-ommen_2017_ba} to set the learning rate on an equation-by-equation basis.
+This works since the asymmetric conjugate prior of \cite{chan2022asymmetric} avoids full system estimation by augmenting each equation with the contemporaneous values of the endogenous variables of the preceding equations while maintaining conjugacy plus order-invariance.
+This enables equation-by-equation estimation of all model parameters, including the hyperparameters of the prior and the equation-specific learning rates.

-To assess the empirical performance of the cBVAR, we first use simulated data, generated from a variety of data generating processes (DGPs), characterized by different types of mis-specification.
-Specifically, we compare the impulse responses functions (IRFs) obtained from the cBVAR and from a standard BVAR (both conditional on the true identification strategy) to the true IRFs generated by DGPs featuring alternative combinations of non-Gaussianity, stochastic volatility, random coefficients, and larger information sets than those considered in the BVAR.
-It turns out that the standard conjugate BVAR produces IRFs which are far off from the true ones, much more so than those from the cBVAR (except for the case where the DGP coincides with the BVAR).
-The precision of the cBVAR IRFs depends on the learning rate, and selecting the latter with our proposed information criterion generally improves upon the BVAR.
+To assess the empirical performance of the cBVAR, we first use simulated data, generated from a large variety of data generating processes (DGPs), characterized by different types of misspecification.
+For each of the DGPs, we compare density forecasts obtained from the cBVAR and from a standard BVAR.
+It turns out that in the presence of misspecification using coarsening improves predictive accuracy appreciably, particularly so for longer forecast horizons.
+When comparing differences across DGPs we find that coarsening helps particularly in the case of omitted (exogenous) variables or not considered MA errors.